Ailing Zambian president to seek treatment abroad

 “President Lungu has a history of the condition of narrowing of the food pipe which was corrected 30 years ago... and appears to have recurred,” the presidency said.

-“Doctors have recommended that President Lungu undergoes a high-tech medical procedure which is currently unavailable in Zambia and therefore he has been referred for specialized treatment abroad.”
+“Doctors have recommended that President Lungu undergoes a high-tech medical procedure which is currently unavailable in Zambia and therefore he has been referred for specialised treatment abroad.”